 Bribery Method of Tax Evasion

 Bribery is another method of tax evasion.
 Some people may pay off authorities in order to reduce or even get rid of their tax liability.
-Bribery is against the law, and those who are discovered committing it to risk receiving harsh punishments.
+Bribery is against the law, and those who are discovered committing it risk receiving harsh punishments.

-What Sanctions does the I-T Act Impose for Tax Evasion?
+What Sanctions Does the I-T Act Impose for Tax Evasion?

 A fine of up to Rs 5,000 is the primary punishment for filing income tax forms after the deadline.
 Depending on the facts of the case, the assessing officer will choose the fine amount.
 If the taxpayer fails to file their returns by the deadline and/or in full conformity with the pertinent requirements of the Income Tax Act of 1961, they will be subject to this fine.

-• According to Section 271(C), if the taxpayer attempts to hide the original profits or income, a penalty of between 100% and 300% of the tax evaded would be levied.
+- According to Section 271(C), if the taxpayer attempts to hide the original profits or income, a penalty of between 100% and 300% of the tax evaded would be levied.
 Income concealment is a serious offence that carries heavy fines and perhaps possible legal action.

-• Taxpayers are required to submit an audit report or have their accounts audited in compliance with Section 44AB.
+- Taxpayers are required to submit an audit report or have their accounts audited in compliance with Section 44AB.
 If the assessee doesn’t comply, they will be fined 0.5% of their total sales, or up to Rs 150,000, whichever is more.

-• Giving false information when completing an ITR, including PAN information, is punished.
+- Giving false information when completing an ITR, including PAN information, is punished.
 A penalty of Rs.
 10,000 is assessed for supplying a false Permanent Account Number(PAN), while not providing a PAN results in a larger TDS deduction of 20% rather than 10%.

-Any person that deducts tax at the source or collects tax at the source would need to collect the tax deduction and collection account number (TAN).
+Any person who deducts tax at the source or collects tax at the source would need to collect the tax deduction and collection account number (TAN).
 A penalty of Rs 10,000 shall be levied in the matter of failure.

 Tax evasion is subject to criminal punishment in addition to monetary penalties.
 Depending on how serious the crime was, the perpetrator may be prosecuted in court and perhaps sentenced to jail.